 This intensive honors course at level 3 is conducted in French and students are expected to use only French in class.
 The students' listening and speaking skills are further developed with an emphasis on original and spontaneous self-expression.
-Students are introduced to literature in French and engage in oral and written discussion based on their readings.
+Students are introduced to French Literature and engage in oral and written discussion based on their readings.
 Students enrolled in this honors course are expected to have a deep interest in French language, literature, and culture.

-AP FRENCH LANGUAGI Ε FA1014
+AP FRENCH LANGUAGE

-Grades 11-12 Y Credits - 10
+Grades 10-12 Υ Credits - 10

 World Language HS Graduation Req.

-e Univ. of Calif.
+е Univ. of Calif.
 Req.

 е Calif.
 State Univ.
 Req.

 See below Recommendations

-AP Level
+AP "+" Level